washifu/lanyon/_posts/2016-02-09-Fix_Shadows.md

 ### Next Step:
   * Compile these files.
-  * -If too hasslesome, try to make the HDL Grabber compatible with VLP-16.- [DONE]
+  * If too hasslesome, try to make the HDL Grabber compatible with VLP-16.
+[DONE]
   * I am still curious about the other programs, but will leave compiling those as secondary tasks.